Simply put, it brings a number of debts into one easy payment. It makes sense that it would be easier to deal with one debt instead of many.

 At Debt Fix, we know everyone's situation is different and we understand that there is no “one size fits all” solution when it comes to managing debt.
 For this reason, we present affordable options specifically tailored to suit your situation.

-If you have more than three debts and you’re creditors want different amounts of money at different times of the month you may find it difficult to co-ordinate your payments in a way that works with your budget.
+If you have more than three debts and your creditors want different amounts of money at different times of the month you may find it difficult to co-ordinate your payments in a way that works with your budget.
 If this is the case, consolidating your debt into one easy and affordable loan may well be the answer.
 Once your debt is consolidated the difficulty in juggling several commitments will be relieved and you can once again feel on top of your finances whereas before it may have been a struggle.

 Keeping on top of your finances has never been more important than today in light of the newly introduced credit reporting laws.
 The new laws mean that potential credit providers now have access to more comprehensive information about your level of indebtedness and more specifically, the way you manage your debt.
 Until now, credit providers could only see your personal details, credit infringement information and the amount of times you may have applied for credit (assuming that the credit provider made an enquiry).